 Does bleach kill mold?

-It has been broadly known that bleach consists of sanitation system that can kill bacteria and virus.
+We understand that bleach consists of sanitation system that can kill bacteria and virus.
 Since mold comes from the same family as two microorganisms mentioned earlier, another question raised now is: does bleach kill mold as well?

 In a simple explanation, the answer to that question is positive.
 Yes, bleach can kill mold.
 However, that answer also comes with several sides notes that you need to know.

 - Bleach is only effective in mold removal when it is used to kill mold on solid and non-porous objects such as steel, concrete, or glass.
-Wood and other porous objects cannot be cleaned by bleach if they are infected with mold.
+Wood and other porous objects cannot be clean by bleach if they are infected with mold.

 - Bleach will only kill mold on the surface.
 If the mold has been fixed firmly into the wooden substance, there is a chance that bleach will disappear before successfully reaching the source where the mold started to grow.